 Steps for Becoming a Licensed Social Worker in Ohio

-In the state of Ohio, you cannot practice as a social worker without a state license.
-If you would like to become a social worker in the state, you will have to get your Ohio social work license.
-The state offers four main levels of licensure to Ohio social workers: Social Work Assistant (SWA), Licensed Social Worker (LSW), Licensed Independent Social Worker (LISW), and LISW with Supervision Designation (LISW-S).
-You should learn as much as you can about each level’s duties so that you can understand which type of licensure you want to pursue.
-Detailed below are the steps for obtaining each type of social work license in Ohio.
+In Ohio, you cannot practice as a social worker without a state license.
+Ohio offers four main levels of licensure to social workers: SWA, LSW, LISW, and LISW-S. Aspiring social workers should research each level’s duties to better understand each type of licensure.
+Keep reading to review the steps for obtaining each type of social work license in Ohio.

 Registered Social Work Assistant (SWA)

-If you have an associate’s or any higher degree in social services technology from an accredited program, you are eligible to be licensed as a Social Work Assistant (SWA) in the state of Ohio.
-Note that an SWA is not authorized to engage in the practice of social work and must work under the direct supervision of a psychologist, psychiatrist, social worker, or someone with a similar position.
+Individuals with an associate or higher in social services technology from an accredited program are eligible to become licensed as an SWA in Ohio.
+SWAs are not authorized to engage in the practice of social work and must work under the direct supervision of a psychologist, psychiatrist, or social worker.
 SWAs may provide assessments and referrals, screenings, crisis intervention and resolution, case management, advocacy, and visual observation.

-To meet the educational requirements for a Social Work Assistant license in Ohio, applicants must possess a social service technology degree (an associate’s, bachelor’s, master’s, or doctoral degree) from a program of at least two years.
-This program must include 30 credit hours in social work skills, theory, and systems; a social service practicum; and 14 credit hours in related courses (e.g., psychology, sociology, economics).
-In addition, to receive an SWA license, you must have earned at least a C- in all courses.
+To meet the SWA’s educational requirements, applicants need a social service technology degree from a program of at least two years.
+This program must include 30 credits in social work skills, theory, and systems; a social service practicum; and 14 credits in related courses, such as psychology, sociology, or economics.
+Individuals must have earned at least a “C-” in all courses.
 To apply for this license, follow the steps below.

 1. Complete the SWA application.

-2. View the Board’s Laws & Rules video.
+2. View the board’s laws and rules video.

-You must request that your academic institution mail, email, or fax an official transcript to the Board showing the degree you were awarded.
-Note that your transcript must reflect that your degree has already been conferred.
+The next step is asking your academic institution to submit your official transcript to the board showing your degree.
+Your transcript must reflect that your degree has already been conferred.

 4. Complete the required background checks.

-Each applicant for an SWA license is required to submit to two background checks for the Ohio Bureau of Criminal Identification and Investigation (BCI) and the Federal Bureau of Investigation (FBI).
-The Board provides background check instructions for both in-state and out-of-state applicants.
+You must complete background checks for the Ohio Bureau of Criminal Identification and Investigation (BCI) and the Federal Bureau of Investigation (FBI).
+The board provides background check instructions for both in-state and out-of-state applicants.

-Once these steps are satisfied, the Board will grant your Social Work Assistant license.
-Note that you cannot begin practicing under this license until you have been notified that it has been issued.
+Once you satisfy these steps, the board grants your SWA license.
+Note that you cannot begin practicing under this license until you receive notification that it has been issued.

 Licensed Social Worker (LSW)

-With a minimum of a BSW from an accredited program, you may apply to become a Licensed Social Worker (LSW) in the state of Ohio.
-An LSW license allows an individual to practice social work under the supervision of an independent social worker or otherwise qualified supervisor.
+With a minimum of a BSW from an accredited program, you may apply to become an LSW in Ohio.
+An LSW license allows you to practice social work under the supervision of an independent social worker or otherwise qualified supervisor.
 To apply for an LSW license, follow the steps below.

 1. Complete the LSW application online.

-2. Take and pass the ASWB licensing exam.
+2. Take and pass the Association of Social Work Boards (ASWB) licensing exam.

-Once your application has been reviewed by the Board, you will receive permission to take the ASWB licensing exam.
-The test you take is dependent on the social work degree you earned (or the program you are currently enrolled in).
-If you hold a bachelor’s degree or are in the final semester of a bachelor’s degree program, you will take the ASWB Bachelor’s exam.
-If you hold a master’s degree or are in the final semester of a master’s degree program, you will take the ASWB Master’s exam.
-As of December 2018, the fee for both of these exams is $230.
+Once the board reviews your application, you will receive permission to take the ASWB licensing exam.
+The test you take depends on your social work degree or your current program.
+If you hold a bachelor’s degree or you are in the final semester of a bachelor’s program, you will take the ASWB bachelor’s exam.
+If you hold a master’s degree or you are in the final semester of a master’s program, you will take the ASWB master’s exam.
+As of March 2020, these exams cost $230.

-3. View the Board’s Laws & Rules video.
+3. View the board’s laws and rules video.

-At any point during the application process, you can watch the Board’s Laws and Rules video online.
-This will review the legal and ethical standards relevant to practicing as an LSW in Ohio and is a requirement for licensure.
+At any point during the application process, you can watch the board’s laws and rules video online.
+The video reviews the legal and ethical standards relevant to practicing as an LSW in Ohio and is a requirement for licensure.

 4. Complete the required background checks.

-The next step in the licensure process is to have your school submit an official transcript to the Board.
-You can have this transcript sent at any time after you complete your LSW application.
-However, this transcript must reflect that your degree has already been awarded in order for you to receive your LSW license.
-If you meet all of the other requirements for licensure (including all academic requirements) but are waiting for your degree to be conferred, you can apply for a temporary LSW license.
-This will require that your school submit documentation of your standing in the program and when they expect your degree to be awarded.
+The next step in the licensure process is asking your school to submit an official transcript to the board.
+You can submit transcripts any time after you complete your LSW application.
+However, your transcript must reflect that your degree has already been awarded.
+If you meet all other licensure requirements but you are waiting for your degree to be conferred, you can apply for a temporary LSW license.
+This requires that your school submit documentation of your standing in the program and your predicted degree date.

-After the Board has received materials documenting the completion of your degree, the ASWB licensing exam, and the background checks, you will be eligible to receive your license.
-The Board will notify you when they have issued your LSW license.
+After the board has received materials documenting the completion of your degree, the ASWB licensing exam, and the background checks, you are eligible to receive your license.
+The board will notify you when it has issued your LSW license.

 Licensed Independent Social Worker (LISW)

-In Ohio, a Licensed Independent Social Worker (LISW) license allows an individual to provide social work services without supervision.
-To begin the process of LISW licensure, you must hold an MSW from a CWSE-accredited program and an LSW license.
-Below are the steps for earning an LISW license.
+In Ohio, an LISW license allows you to provide social work services without supervision.
+To begin the process of LISW licensure, you must hold an MSW from a CSWE-accredited program and an LSW license.
+Read on for the steps to earn an LISW license.

 1. Obtain at least two years of experience under your LSW license.

 After receiving your MSW, you must complete at least two full years (3,000 hours) of supervised employment experience as an LSW.
-You cannot apply more than 1,500 hours per calendar year towards this requirement.
+You cannot apply more than 1,500 hours per calendar year toward this requirement.
 While gaining this work experience, you must be supervised by an LISW-S and must receive a total of 150 hours of supervision during the two years.
-Once you have completed your two years of supervised work, your supervisors will need to submit the Professional Employment Reference to document that you have completed this requirement.
+Once you complete your two years of supervised work, your supervisors can submit the Professional Employment Reference to document that you have completed this requirement.

 2. Complete the LISW application online.

-After you have completed your two years of work experience, the next step is to complete the LISW application through the online portal.
-As of December 2018, the fee for this application is $103.50.
-For this application, you will be asked to provide a copy of your driver’s license and your degree and indicate whether you plan to take the ASWB Clinical or Advanced Generalist exam for licensure (see Step 3).
+After gaining two years of work experience, you may complete the LISW application through the online portal.
+As of March 2020, the application costs $103.50.
+You must provide a copy of your driver’s license and your degree and indicate whether you plan to take the ASWB clinical or advanced generalist exam for licensure.

-The Ohio Board allows LISW applicants to select one of two ASWB licensure exams to take.
-You can choose to register for either the Clinical or the Advanced Generalist exam, both of which carry a fee of $260 as of December 2018.
-Both exams have a four-hour time limit and consist of 170 multiple-choice questions.
+LISW applicants can select one of two ASWB licensure exams: the clinical or the advanced generalist exam.
+Both cost $260 as of March 2020.
+Both exams impose a four-hour time limit and contain 170 multiple-choice questions.

-4. View the Board’s Laws & Rules video.
+4. View the board’s laws and rules video.

-After the passing the Clinical or Advanced Generalist ASWB Exam, applicants must view the Ohio Laws and Rules video online.
-This video will review the ethical and legal standards to which you will be held during your practice as an LISW.
+The next step is watching the laws and rules video online.
+The video reviews the ethical and legal standards to which you will be held during your practice as an LISW.

-If the Board does not already have an official copy of your MSW transcript, you must request it from your school.
-Note that the transcript must be sent directly to the Board from your school, and can be mailed or emailed.
+If the board does not already possess an official copy of your MSW transcript, you must request it from your school.
+Transcripts must be sent directly to the board from your school by mail or email.

 6. Complete the required background checks.

-Before becoming licensed, each applicant is required to pass the BCI and FBI background checks.
-Because these background checks are only valid for one year, the ones you completed for your LSW license will not be applicable and you will need to repeat them for this application.
+Before becoming licensed, you must pass the BCI and FBI background checks.
+Because these background checks are only valid for one year, the ones you completed for your LSW license are not applicable and you must repeat them for this application.

-After you have completed all of the steps above and the Board has received all required documentation, your LISW license will be issued.
-You cannot begin practicing independently until your license has been granted, even if you have met all of the requirements.
+After you have completed the steps above and the board has received all required documentation, the board will issue your LISW license.
+You cannot practice independently until your license has been granted, even if you satisfy all requirements.

 Licensed Independent Social Worker with Supervision Designation (LISW-S)

-If you hold an LISW license, you can apply for a Supervision Designation, which will allow you to supervise LSWs.
-You must have at least one year of experience as an LISW before applying, and there is no fee required to receive this designation.
+If you hold an LISW license, you can apply for a supervision designation, which allows you to supervise LSWs.
+You need at least one year of experience as an LISW before applying, and there is no fee required to receive this designation.
 To become an LISW-S, follow the steps below.

 1. Complete required training in supervision.

-Before submitting an application to become an LISW-S, you must receive training in supervision.
-You can fulfill this requirement through nine hours of continuing education credits in supervision or a master’s-level course in social work supervision at an accredited school.
-This training must be completed after you receive your LISW license; any training prior to that cannot be applied to the LISW-S designation.
+Before applying to become an LISW-S, you must receive training in supervision.
+You can fulfill this requirement through nine hours of continuing education (CE) credits in supervision or a master’s-level course in social work supervision at an accredited school.
+You must complete this training after you receive your LISW license.
+Any prior training does not count toward the LISW-S designation.

 2. Submit an LISW-S application.

-After you have completed the supervision training, you can request Supervision Designation through the online portal.
-To do this, find the “Options” button associated with your current LISW license and select “apply for an endorsement.”
+Once you complete your supervision training, you can request supervision designation through the online portal.
+Locate the “options” button associated with your current LISW license and select “apply for an endorsement.”

-After the Board has reviewed your application for the LISW-S designation, they will notify you when it has been granted.
-After that, you are eligible to begin supervising LSWs.
+After the board reviews your application, you will receive notification that your license has been granted.
+After that, you may begin supervising LSWs.

 Social Work License Reciprocity in Ohio

-The Board has no formal reciprocity agreements with other states and you will need to submit an application as a new licensee.
+The board maintains no formal reciprocity agreements with other states.
+You must submit an application as a new licensee.
 However, you can apply past ASWB exam scores and supervised experience to Ohio social work license applications.
-The Board has guidelines for applicants with out-of-state licenses that may be helpful if you are in this situation.
+The board provides guidelines for applicants with out-of-state licenses.

 Licensing Renewal and Continuing Education Information

 All licensed social workers in Ohio must renew their licenses every two years.
-To be eligible for renewal, you must complete 30 hours of continuing education activities that are pre-approved by the Board during each two-year renewal period.
-Three of these hours must be in topics related to ethics, and individuals holding an LISW-S license must also complete three hours of continuing education in supervision.
-The National Association of Social Workers (NASW): Ohio Chapter provides a listing of continuing education opportunities online and throughout the state.
+To be eligible for renewal, you must complete 30 CE hours pre-approved by the board during each two-year renewal period.
+Three of these hours must cover topics related to ethics.
+Individuals with an LISW-S license must also complete three CE hours in supervision.
+The National Association of Social Workers: Ohio Chapter provides a list of CE opportunities online and throughout the state.

 Ohio Social Worker Jobs and Salary Information

-According to Projections Central, the number of social workers employed in Ohio is expected to increase by 16% between 2016 and 2026, which equates to about 445 new job openings each year during this time period.3 The greatest increase is expected in the area of child, family, and school social work with the number of positions in this field projected to increase by 17.1% through 2026.3
+According to Projections Central, the number of social workers employed in Ohio is expected to increase by 12.8% between 2016 and 2026, including 1,200 projected job openings for both child, family, and school social workers and healthcare social workers.
+Additionally, the greatest increase is projected in the area of child, family, and school social work with the number of positions in this field projected to increase by 17.1% between 2016 and 2026.

 |Type||Number Employed||Average Annual Salary|